 Natural Stone Tiles

 Granite tiles are the hardest natural stone tiles, so you’ll find them very durable and resilient to the elements.
+It is one of the best outdoor tile options if you are looking for natural stone.
 Consider granite if you live in a part of the country that experiences significant weather shifts from season to season.
 Granite tiles are also available in a range of colors, from striking white to moody black.